TerraDharitri/chain_updates/golang_updates/drt-repos/drt-go-chain-1.9.6/.github/CONTRIBUTING.md

 If the PR is:
 1. a hotfix: it will be targeted towards `master`/`main` branch.
 2. a feature:
-   2.1. a small feature (a single PR is needed): targeted towards an `rc` branch and create a new tag&release after merging, and reference it in `mx-chain-go` (if needed).
+   2.1. a small feature (a single PR is needed): targeted towards an `rc` branch and create a new tag&release after merging, and reference it in `drt-go-chain` (if needed).
    2.2. a big feature:
    2.2.1. a small satellite PR: targeted towards an `rc` branch.
-For each change, reference just the commit hash on `mx-chain-go` and create a tag&pre-release when the `mx-chain-go` PR is to be merged.
+For each change, reference just the commit hash on `drt-go-chain` and create a tag&pre-release when the `drt-go-chain` PR is to be merged.
    2.2.2. a big satellite PR: create a feature branch (`feat/...`) targeted towards an `rc` branch.
-For each change, reference just the commit hash on `mx-chain-go` and create a tag&pre-release when the `feat` branch is merged
+For each change, reference just the commit hash on `drt-go-chain` and create a tag&pre-release when the `feat` branch is merged